 She enlarged the photo to six hundred percent, magnifying two white specks on the front lawn.
 Rats.
 A Dunkin’ Donuts bag and discarded paper cup.
 She swept the cursor over the debris and hit it with the Clone Stamp tool, replacing litter with unspoiled grass.

-Kate had arranged for the hospital grounds to be mowed, trimmed and raked until flawless and posed the staff at the main entrance with no faces obscured.
+Kate had arranged for the hospital grounds to be mowed, trimmed, and raked until flawless and posed the staff at the main entrance with no faces obscured.
 No small feat.
 She hadn’t noticed windblown litter in the frame, nor would anyone spot a couple of white specks in the printed piece, but she’d know they were there.
 She scrolled the image from top to bottom and side to side, correcting every imperfection in mindless rote.

 The dream.
 I remember the dream.
 She strolled on the Charles Bridge in Prague where a man emerged from a crowd of tourists.
 He passed nearby, walking in the opposite direction.
 A slight limp marred his gait.
 A shadow concealed his face.
 Though his presence was familiar, she sensed an aura of danger about him.
-She waited for him to step into the lantern’s light, but she was distracted by a glow on a nearby hill.
-People bumped against her and she almost dropped her camera.
+She waited for him to step into the lantern’s light but was distracted by a glow on a nearby hill.
+People bumped against her, and she almost dropped her camera.
 She bent to clutch her belongings and nearly collided with the man.
 When she looked up, he was gone.